III. Rhetorical Situation

 - In what is the audience receiving the text?

-What is the difference between an audience and a reader?
-Thinking about audience can be a bit tricky.
-Your audience is the person or group that you intend to reach with your writing.
-We sometimes call this the intended audience – the group of people to whom a text is intentionally directed.
-But any text likely also has an unintended audience, a reader (or readers) who read it even without being the intended recipient.
-The reader might be the person you have in mind as you write, the audience you’re trying to reach, but they might be some random person you’ve never thought of a day in your life.
+When you are preparing to compose your own text, thinking about audience can be a bit tricky.
+As discussed above, in one sense, your audience is the person or group that you intend to reach with your writing.
+However, again, any text likely also has an unintended actual audience, a reader (or readers) who read it even without being the intended recipient.
+The actual audience or reader might be the person you have in mind as you write, the audience you’re trying to reach, but they might be some random person you’ve never thought of a day in your life.
 You can’t always know much about random readers, but you should have some understanding of who your audience is.
 It’s the audience that you want to focus on as you shape your message.
+The audience works in tandem with the other elements of rhetorical situation to shape the choices you make for the most effective text to convey your message and achieve your purpose.

 This section contains material from: